anton-dergunov/anton-dergunov.github.io/_pages/cv.md

 Highlights and Skills
 ======

 - **Machine Learning**: Extensive experience and deep interest in applying machine learning techniques for information retrieval, recommendation systems, and natural language processing.
 Proficient in `Python`, `Jupyter Notebooks`, `NumPy`, `Pandas`, `SciKit-Learn`, `PySpark`, `PyTorch`, `LightGBM`, and `Azure Machine Learning`.
 Skilled in linear models, SVM, Decision Trees, Ensemble Learning, Gradient Boosting, Neural Networks, Deep Learning, Large Language Models, Graph Neural Networks, CNN, RNN, LSTM, BERT, Knowledge Representation, model interpretability, exploratory data analysis, and working with eyes-off data.
-Successfully developed and deployed models in production environments and built ML pipelines, demonstrating significant improvements in key metrics (e.g., click-through rate, NDCG).
+Successfully developed and deployed models in production environments and built ML pipelines, demonstrating significant improvements in key metrics.

 - **Software Development**: Comprehensive experience in all phases of large software development projects, including design, prototyping, research, review, documentation, planning, and implementation.
 Proficient in `C`, `C++`, `Java`, `Python`, `Bash`, and `SQL`.
 Skilled in `Linux`, `Windows`, and `cross-platform` development.
 Focused on software quality, from design and TDD to formal software verification.
 Expertise in parallel, concurrent, and distributed software development, with a strong background in performance analysis and optimization of both serial and parallel software.
-Mentored and supervised colleagues and interns, contributing to team success and project completion.
+Mentored and supervised colleagues and interns.

 Employment